-The Fireblast USAR Trainer has four (4) standard platforms that are designed to challenge Type I FEMA USAR teams.
+The Fireblast USAR Training Unit has four (4) standard platforms that are designed to challenge Type I FEMA USAR teams.
 Each platform is designed to represent a specific type of building construction and the problems encountered during a rescue effort.
 Each platform has four steel casters for the removal and replacement into the training unit.

 Four (4) confined space hatches are located on the roof (one above each of the training modules) of the training compartment.
 These provide access to the platforms utilizing a tripod or rope rescue exercise.
 Multiple entrance gates in the roof top safety railing provide access to the training from a ladder or aerial platform.